Ratby

-Ratby is a commuter village and civil parish in the Hinckley and Bosworth district of Leicestershire, England, west of Leicester and just south of the M1 motorway (Groby is on the northern side).
+Ratby is a commuter village and civil parish in the Hinckley and Bosworth district of Leicestershire, England, west of Leicester and just south east of the M1 motorway (with nearby Groby on the north eastern side).
 The population at the 2011 census was 4,468.
 Other nearby places include Field Head, Kirby Muxloe, Glenfield and Markfield.
 Ratby is part of the Leicester Urban Area.